matejch/mutagen/README.md

 # mutagen

 Mutation testing engine for Go.
-Systematically mutates your source code (flips operators, removes nil checks, swaps boolean values, empties branches) and runs tests against each mutant.
-Mutations that survive — where tests still pass despite the change — reveal where your test suite is weak.
-Supports 9 mutation operators, parallel execution with `-overlay` isolation, coverage-guided filtering, incremental caching, per-test coverage mapping, diff-only mode, and arid-line detection.
+Mutates your code, runs your tests, and reports which changes your tests failed to catch. ([What is mutation testing?](#what-is-mutation-testing))

 ## Install